Sligo Rovers F.C.: 2007

 Liverpool born Cook is a former professional footballer whose clubs included Burnley and Coventry City.
 He previously managed Southport, becoming their first full-time manager since 1978.
-Prior to this Cook was a first-team coach with Accrington Stanley In the 2010 season Cook led the club to its most successful season ever winning the FAI Ford Cup and the EA Sports Cup and finishing 3rd in the Airtricity League.
+Prior to this Cook was a first-team coach with Accrington Stanley In the 2010 season Cook led the club to one of its most successful seasons ever winning the FAI Ford Cup and the EA Sports Cup and finishing 3rd in the Airtricity League.
 In 2011 he achieved back-to-back FAI Ford Cup victories, beating Shelbourne in the final on penalties.
 Cook left for Accrington on 13 February 2012 two weeks before the new season.